Small satellite: Femtosatellites

 The term "femtosatellite" or "femtosat" is usually applied to artificial satellites with a wet mass below 100 g.
 Like picosatellites, some designs require a larger "mother" satellite for communication with ground controllers.

 Three prototype "chip satellites" were launched to the ISS on on its final mission in May 2011.
 They were attached to the ISS external platform Materials International Space Station Experiment (MISSE-8) for testing.
 In April 2014, the nanosatellite KickSat was launched aboard a Falcon 9 rocket with the intention of releasing 104 femtosatellite-sized chipsats, or "Sprites".
 In the event, they were unable to complete the deployment on time due to a failure of an onboard clock and the deployment mechanism reentered the atmosphere on 14 May 2014, without having deployed any of the 5-gram femtosats.

-ThumbSat, a startup based in Tijuana, Mexico, initially announced plans to launch femtosatellites in the late 2010s.
-In August 2025, ThumbSat launched two femtosatellites, ThumbSat-1 and ThumbSat-2, into low Earth orbit aboard a Kinetica-1 rocket from the Jiuquan Satellite Launch Center in China.
-This mission marked Mexico's first commercial satellite launch.
-The ThumbSat-1 satellite carries a selfie payload, while ThumbSat-2 is equipped with an artistic payload.
-Both satellites were developed by ThumbSat engineers in Mexico, with the launch facilitated through a collaboration with CAS Space, a Chinese aerospace company.

-The primary objectives of the ThumbSat-1 and ThumbSat-2 missions were to verify the platform's low-orbit communications capabilities and payload image transmission performance.
-As of 2025, ThumbSat has established low-cost receiving stations across Mexico, allowing students and amateur users to receive signals from the satellites.
+ThumbSat is another project intending to launch femtosatellites in the late 2010s.
+ThumbSat announced a launch agreement with CubeSat in 2017 to launch up to 1000 of the very small satellites.

 In March 2019, the CubeSat KickSat-2 deployed 105 femtosats called "ChipSats" into Earth orbit.
 Each of the ChipSats weighed 4 grams.
 The satellites were tested for 3 days, and they then reentered the atmosphere and burned up.